 NYPD finding more and more ‘ghost guns’ — assembled from kits without serial numbers, sold without background checks

-Ghost guns are spookily real, and the NYPD is finding so many of the untraceable weapons that it is dedicating a team of investigators to find them.
+NEW YORK — Ghost guns are spookily real, and the New York Police Department is finding so many of the untraceable weapons that it is dedicating a team of investigators to find them.

-The make-them-yourself weapons — which mirror the typical $250 to $500 cost of a ready-to-shoot handgun — have no serial numbers that can let cops track who has bought and sold them.
+The make-them-yourself weapons — which mirror the typical $250 to $500 cost of a ready-to-shoot handgun — have no serial numbers that enable officers to track who has bought and sold them.

 They’re sold in pieces.
 Buyers then put together the parts to make guns.